-The video game was developed and released for the Nintendo Entertainment System, Super Nintendo Entertainment System and lastly the Sega Genesis.
-Gameplay mechanics would be different in comparison to each other simply due to the controllers but another interesting difference between the three video games are the additional characters outside of the main Ninja Turtles.
+The game was developed and released for the Nintendo Entertainment System, Super Nintendo Entertainment System, and the Sega Genesis.
+Gameplay mechanics would be different in comparison to each other simply due to the controllers, but another interesting difference between the three video games were the additional characters outside of the main Ninja Turtles.

-Likewise, instead of allowing players take control of any of the turtles right at the start, players will have to play a selection of levels as each character.
-Within the narrative, players will have to stop Shredder and his mutated army from wreaking havoc on the city.
+Likewise, instead of allowing players to take control of any of the turtles right at the start, players had to play a number of levels as each character.
+Within the narrative, players have to stop Shredder and his mutated army from wreaking havoc on the city.

 Likewise, each Turtle has a unique ability that can come in handy when completing the narrative journey such as Donatello’s ability to climb walls.

-This beat ‘em up title follows the gang after Shredder who had kidnapped the Turtle’s longtime friend April O’Neil along with their mentor, Splinter.
-Players will be fighting off a variety of Foot Soldiers which may have different attack patterns or weapons depending on their color pallet.
+This beat ‘em up title follows the gang as they track down Shredder, who has kidnapped the Turtle’s longtime friend April O’Neil along with their mentor, Splinter.
+Players fight off a variety of enemies which have different attack patterns or weapons depending on their color pallet.

-Again, there are some dependencies with this title as your gameplay may alter on the platform the game is played on.
-For instance, the NES only allowed singleplayer and chose when players were able to take on a certain Turtle.
+Again, there are some dependencies with this title as your gameplay experience may change depending on the platform.
+For instance, the NES only allowed singleplayer and chose when players were able to control a certain Turtle.

-With 60 playable characters, nearly twenty stages, and 4-player cooperative gameplay, this is was no small feat.
-Not to mention that this is a fairly new game that came out just a couple of years ago so chances are you might not be familiar with the title already.
+With 60 playable characters, nearly twenty stages, and 4-player cooperative gameplay, this was no small feat.
+This game was released only a few years ago, so some might not be familiar with the title quite yet.
 While it’s not an official release, this is a game that’s definitely well worth playing today.

 #2 Teenage Mutant Ninja Turtles: The Hyperstone Heist

-Teenage Mutant Ninja Turtles: The Hyperstone Heist is based on Teenage Mutant Ninja Turtles: Turtles in Times but this time for the Sega Genesis or otherwise known as the Sega Mega Drive.
-Launched back in 1992, the video game overall is the same as Turtle in Time.
+Teenage Mutant Ninja Turtles: The Hyperstone Heist is based on Turtles in Time, and was released for the Sega Genesis.
+Launched back in 1992, the game is almost identical to Turtle in Time, but that doesn’t mean that it alone isn’t worth playing.

-However, that doesn’t mean there are not some differences.
-Mechanically gamers lose the ability to throw enemies at the screen but there is now a dash attack.
-Likewise, there are some new levels for gamers to go through.
+Control-wise, gamers lose the ability to throw enemies at the screen, with this unique feature replaced by a dash attack.
+Likewise, there are some new levels for players to beat their way through.

 #1 Teenage Mutant Ninja Turtles: Turtles in Time

-Teenage Mutant Ninja Turtle: Turtles in Time, or otherwise titled as Teenage Mutant Ninja Turtles IV: Turtles in Time is arguably the best TMNT video game as it still holds up great today.
-This title released back in 1992 from developers Konami, but it released as a port to an arcade title.
+Teenage Mutant Ninja Turtles: Turtles in Time is arguably the best TMNT video game, still holding up well today.
+This classic title was released back in 1992 by Konami as a port of a beloved arcade title.

-The game is a side-scrolling beat ‘em up that allowed two players to go through the game as Leonardo, Michelangelo, Donatello, or Raphael.
-All of which had their iconic weaponry along with their own strengths.
+The game is a side-scrolling beat ‘em up allowing two players to go through the game as Leonardo, Michelangelo, Donatello, or Raphael, each with their own iconic weaponry and strengths.

-Overall, the narrative follows the turtles as they attempt to stop the evil Shredder but in the process, our heroes end up in a time warp where they must stop Shredder’s army in both past and future.
+The narrative follows the turtles as they attempt to stop the evil Shredder.
+In the process, our heroes end up in a time warp where they must stop Shredder’s army in both the past and future.